 Of course, beyond the process of how rum aged in different places turns out–whether it’s aged in oak barrels–there are also varieties depending on the brand of rum.

 From Mount Gay rum made in a distillery in Barbados to Puerto Rican rum from Club Caribe Distillers, the makers of rum are as varied as the different types.
 Heck, you can even dive into rum produced in Martinique for a unique palate experience.

 All these different types of rum are delicious in their own way.
 In fact, many of them are made to suit different types of drinks.
 Often, the rum you’ll enjoy the most depends on what types of mixed drinks you like.
 From rum made with specific yeast, to the type of cane juice or cane spirit involved in the process, it all comes down to personal preference.

 "Key Takeaway: When it comes to types of rum, there’s a large variety to choose from-and plenty of options for mixing drinks."

 What Type of Rum for Piña colada

-If you’re a fan of Piña coladas, the type of rum you should invest in is a lighter rum or even a gold rum.
-These lighter rums serve themselves to the light, deliciously sweet flavor of a Piña colada-which is perfect for National Cocktail Day.
-You can even experiment with flavored rums to see what you can make of this classic cocktail.
+If you’re a fan of this pineapple concoction, the rum you should invest in is a lighter rum or even a gold rum.
+These lighter rums serve themselves to the light, deliciously sweet flavor of this drink-which is perfect for National Cocktail Day.
+You can even experiment with flavored rums to see what you can make of this classic rum cocktail.

 Piña colada Recipe with Dark Rum

-If you’d like to try a Piña colada with dark rum, you can still keep it simple.
+If you’d like to try an option with a darker rum, you can still keep it simple.
 A recipe from Mix that Drink recommends a simple recipe of: